kristelfung/bullet-journal/_posts/2019-01-19-college-update-2.md

 Finally.
 New York is a dry place.
 The air is dryer than the rice at the dining hall.
 Therefore I bought a Burts Bees chapstick.

 What a big freaking mistake.
 I applied Burts Bees almost every 10 minutes and while it seemed to make my lips slightly softer, THEY STILL FELT PAINFULLY DRY.
-In fact, it felt like my lips were just covered in candle wax, as if it was INSUlATING whatever moisture my lips had left instead of providing more.
+In fact, it felt like my lips were just covered in candle wax, as if it was INSULATING whatever moisture my lips had left instead of providing more.
 What a scam!
 In fact, upon more reflection, the only thing Burts Bees is good at is gluing the flakes of my dead lip skin back to my lips.
 Really would not recommend.
 I am using Kiehl’s right now and I feel much better.

 This concludes my first semester.
 I’m considering creating a mailing list to send updates whenever a new post comes out.
 For educational purposes of course.
 If you want this feature email me at kristelfung@gmail.com!